GoshLLC/EOP_Project/README.md

 <p>10.
 Rename .env.example to .env.</p>
 <p>11.
 Generate and app key for .env with this command: 'php artisan key:generate'.</p>
 <p>12.
 Laravel will automatically copy the key into the .env file in 'APP_KEY=' section..</p>
 <p>13.
-To visist site launch XAMPP, turn APACHE and MySQL on, the visit http:/localhost/laravel-login-system](http://localhost/laravel-login-system/public/home.</p>
+To visist site launch XAMPP, turn APACHE and MySQL on, then visit http:/localhost/laravel-login-system](http://localhost/laravel-login-system/public/home.</p>

 <p>Guide used for Laravel Login System: https://codeshack.io/login-system-laravel/</p>